jpiechowka/rustboy/README.md

 * Cheats support
 * Automated compiling and releasing binaries for all operating systems
 * Browser support
+* Do some basic performance optimizations
+  * Add benchmarks
-* Use vector or some other structure for opcodes instead of HashMap
+  * Use vector or some other structure for opcodes instead of HashMap (or use faster hashing algo)
+  * Performance oriented build config
+  * Add information about using `RUSTFLAGS` when building release binary (https://nnethercote.github.io/perf-book/build-configuration.html#cpu-specific-instructions)
+  * Review and inline hot functions (https://nnethercote.github.io/perf-book/inlining.html)
+  * Use String replacement that uses stack instead of allocating on heap
+  * Use parallel iterators (rayon crate)
 * Everything else

 ## Building the emulator